Get your car loan pre-approved by one of Australia's top lenders

 You will certainly save time, effort and money.

-6 Steps to get the best out of your vehicle loan
+6 Steps to get the best out of your car loan;

 Go over it carefully and mark any errors.

 You need to have this errors fixed before you make an auto loan application.
 If you have missed or late payments on your record, you should take care of these immediately.
-It pays off to improve your credit record, because a higher credit score will give you higher chances of approval and of securing a lower interest rate as well.
+It will be beneficial to improve bad credit, because a higher credit score will give you better chances of approval and of securing a low-interest rate as well.

 You have to ensure that you will buy a car which is affordable to you.
 You should determine a precise amount which you can afford to spend or a budget with an upper and lower limit for more flexibility.
 You need to calculate the deposit amount which you can afford to put down given the size of your savings and your spending plans.
 Then you need to do the math to see what portion of your monthly income you can set aside for repaying the car loan.
 Use these numbers to determine how much you will have to borrow.